 Quantitative easing is yet another way in which additional money can be pushed into the economy, usually in an attempt to stimulate consumer spending.
 This doesn’t always have the desired outcome, especially if the economy is experiencing a recession.
 Under those conditions, consumers may be motivated to save, regardless if there is more cash available for them to spend.

-"It's clear that inflation is simply a natural part of a healthy economy which is experiencing growth.
-So this is all fine unless you are Greta Thunberg."
+"It's clear that inflation is simply a natural part of a healthy economy that is experiencing growth.
+Which is fine... unless you are Greta Thunberg."

-Furthermore, inflation is generally good for a government since it erodes away considerable chunks of debt which they owe to the Federal Reserve or Central Banks.
-If they owed $100 and inflation is running at 5%, then in 10 years time their debt balance sheet will have halved.
-A little inflation is also good for businesses; if a customer wants to purchase a dishwasher, and they know in a years time it will be 3% more expensive, it encourages them to buy now.
+Furthermore, inflation is generally good for a Government since it erodes away considerable chunks of debt which they owe to the Federal Reserve or Central Banks.
+If they owe $100 and inflation is running at 5%, then in 10 years time their debt balance sheet will have halved.
+A little inflation is also good for businesses; if a customer wants to purchase a dishwasher, and they know in a years time it will be 3% more expensive, it encourages them to "buy it now" (eBayers rejoice!).
 This results in an active and buoyant economy where businesses are selling and consumers are purchasing.

-Whilst in principle, it is good for an economy to have a little inflation, if it gets too high consumers won’t be able to afford the high prices and the economy will nosedive (just like Air France flight 447), possibly into recession if the affordability is too great.
-In an attempt to prevent this kind of scenario, and a government feels the inflation rate is getting too high, they will raise interest rates.
+Whilst in principle, it is good for an economy to have a little inflation, if it gets too high consumers won’t be able to afford the high prices and the economy will nosedive harder than 737 MAX, possibly into recession if the affordability is too great.
+In an attempt to prevent this kind of scenario, and if a government feels the inflation rate is getting too high, they will raise interest rates.
 By raising rates they decrease the supply of money in circulation, forcing businesses to cut costs and in-turn lower the price of their goods and services; this is designed to have a cooling effect on hot inflation numbers.

 As a professional trader you need to take a keen interest in a range of countries’ current inflation and interest rates, as well as the curve in which they are on.
-Acquiring this knowledge will not only give you an insightful addition to paint into your overall macro picture, but will also give you conviction and confidence when you trade a currency in the foreign exchange markets (I like confident people, even a little arrogant is ok, they are usually natural born winners!).
+Acquiring this knowledge will not only give you an insightful addition to paint into your overall macro picture, but will also give you conviction and confidence when you trade a currency in the foreign exchange markets.